AbdelKarimEL-HAJJAMI/face-recognition-system/README.md

 # face-recognition-system

-Implementation of a MATLAB program allowing face recognition using the PCA method.
+Implementation of a MATLAB program allowing face recognition using the PCA and the KNN classification methods.

 Introduction :
 -